jonadmark/jonadmark.github.io/_pages/about.md

 Publications
 =====
-My published works are novel systems, frameworks, and models around topics of software-defined networks, programmable networks, network and service management, and cybersecurity.
+My published works are novel systems, frameworks, and models around topics of network measurement, operation and management, software-defined and programmable networks, and cybersecurity.
 My work has been published at ACM CoNEXT, IEEE TNSM, IFIP/IEEE IM, JNSM, and JISA.
 You can also find my articles on [my Google Scholar profile](https://scholar.google.com/citations?user=20R9TQ4AAAAJ).

 **[2023]** **[Responding to network failures at data-plane speeds with network programmability](https://doi.org/10.1109/NOMS56928.2023.10154329)**.
 Marques, Jonatas; Levchenko, Kirill; Gaspary, Luciano.
 IEEE/IFIP Network Operations and Management Symposium (NOMS).